Taxi from and to Treviso Airport, or a Taxi from & to Marco Polo Airport (Venice).

 People get dressed up during the carnival.
 Venetians and visitors then choose to wear the Venice Carnival Mask.
 In Venice, several stores sell traditional masks.
 Handmade.

-Venetian mascareris (traditional makers of masks) use a variety of materials, from waxed cloth to canvas, velvet, lace, leather, and paper-mâché.
-Nowadays, a few craftsmen also make masks of leather, glass, and even ceramics.
+Venetian mascareris (traditional makers of masks) use various materials, from waxed cloth to canvas, velvet, lace, leather, and paper-mâché.
+Nowadays, a few craftsmen also make leather, glass, and even ceramics masks.

 The most important types of Venetian masks are: